-- During the first two days of a regular semester a student may add classes which have openings.
-Decisions regarding requests will be made by the Vice-Presidents of Instruction and Student Services. - During the last three days of the first week of classes the division chairman may authorize class changes for students who have been incorrectly placed.
+- During the first three days of a regular semester a student may add classes which have openings. - During the last two days of the first week of classes the division chairman may authorize class changes for students who have been incorrectly placed.
 Permission for any other changes must be obtained from the Vice-Presidents of Instruction and Student Services.